Research

 The UC Mission: Teaching, Research and Public Service

-The University of California's storied history and mission of teaching, research and public service are not often connected to the Coachella Valley.
-Since the 1887 passage of the Hatch Act and creation of the Riverside Citrus Experiment Station in 1907, contributions by university scientists and researchers have ranged from creating new industries to eradicating bothersome pests throughout the valley.
+The 1887 passage of the Hatch Act, which provided federal land for the creation of a series of agricultural experiment stations, led the way for the creation of the Riverside Citrus Experiment Station in 1907.
+Since then, contributions by university scientists and researchers have ranged from creating new industries to eradicating bothersome pests throughout the valley.